schmidt-jo/PyMRItools/README.md

 ## Usage

 For common tools, we provide commands that are available once the virtual environment is activated.
+The command line tools are based on some of the .py scripts in the repository.
+Both, scripts and commands, can parse a set of arguments available via the `--help` option.

 ### EMC Simulation